casper-network/docs/source/docs/casper/dapp-dev-guide/nctl-test.md

 ## Verifying Deploy Execution

-The previous command sent the `Deploy` to the NCTL network but verifying execution prior to continuing will avoid wasted time.
-The returned value includes the `deploy_hash`, which will allow you to query the `Deploy`'s status.
-This will return either an error message in the event of failure, or the `Deploy` details if it succeeds.
+The previous command sent the `Deploy` to the NCTL network, but we recommend verifying deploy execution before continuing.
+The `deploy_hash` received in the response allows you to query the `Deploy`'s status.

-To query the `Deploy`'s status, you will pass both the `deploy_hash` and the same `node-address` from above using the following command:
+To query the `Deploy`'s status, you will pass both the `deploy_hash` and the same `node-address` from above using the following command.
+This will return either an error message in the event of failure or the `Deploy` details if it succeeds.
 ```
 casper-client get-deploy 8e6309cc37bc58d8fedc1094ee1bd264a636d39fc0e05b5e1d72d98f7b6faf13 -n http://localhost:11101/rpc
 ```

 ## Interacting with the Installed Contract

-Once your NCTL network executes your `Deploy`, you can now test the functionality of the installed contract.
+Once your NCTL network executes your `Deploy`, you can test the functionality of the installed contract.
 To do so, you will first need to identify any arguments to pass to the contract, starting with the `ContractHash` itself.
 This hash identifies the contract and allows you to target the included entry points.
 As we used the pre-established node-1 account to send the `Deploy`, we can retrieve the `ContractHash` from the node-1 account information.
 To do so, we will use the following command with a node address and the `PublicKey` of the node in question.

 ```